 At Foxfield Primary School, we ensure that learning is planned for all in a cross-curricular way.
-This ensures that children can make links within their learning.
+This ensures that children are able to link their learning to the real world.
 Lessons challenge all pupils through a variety of activities, providing opportunities for feedback from adults and peers.
 Through the high expectations of everyone at Foxfield we aspire to achieve the highest quality outcomes.

+Reading every day is essential.
+Please support your child at home and take the time to read a range of different texts which include newspapers, comics, fiction texts, blogs, information books.
+Children are encouraged to change their book every week and record their comments in their reading journal.
 We welcome parental involvement in the life of our school.
-If you are able to visit the school or help in any way, please contact your childs’ class teacher.
+If you are able to visit the school or help in any way, please contact your child’s class teacher.